luismartinezs/openai-node/README.md

 - Nemo: a quite dumb bot with zero memory, ask it anything.
 - Dalla: a prompt generator for ai image generation such as Midjourney.
 It uses the davinci model because cheaper models won't work at all.
+- Hal: a bot with short memory (it remembers up to the last 10 answers).
+Quitting will reset the memory.

 ## Dev tasks